proost-assistant/proost/README.md

 The project is organised as such:
 - the crate `kernel` provides an interface for building and manipulating terms, as well as type inference and type checking functions;
+- the crate `elaboration` defines `Builder` types, which are high-level representations of terms that can be transformed into concrete terms;
-- the crate `parser` provides parsing functions which return `Builder` objects, which are template that can be provided to the kernel to get a real, well-formed term to perform computations upon;
+- the crate `parser` provides parsing functions which return `Builder` and `Command` objects, to be used by any client;
 - the crate `proost` provides a toplevel interface for end-users that can be used to manipulate terms and query the kernel.
 It provides partial auto-completion, some color highlighting and other readline-like features;